alh1m1k/WebKeyboard-for-StarCitizen/README.md

 Windows and Linux machines with latest chrome and firefox but also with chrome57.</br>

 ## Build
- - binary file not available yet.
+ - binary files are available under [Release](./releases) section.
+They may lag behind the version in the repository.
  - docker builder(container) not available.

 For manual build you need ESP-IDF toolchain version at least 5.1.3 with some modules: